Step-by-Step Guide to Python Type Aliases

 pythonVersion = "3.10"

-Verify analyzer versions. mypy requires >=0.900 for stable PEP 613 support. pyright needs >=1.1.200. ruff handles alias syntax linting natively but does not perform semantic type inference.
-Always run mypy or pyright for full validation.
+Verify analyzer versions before deploying. mypy requires >=0.900 for stable PEP 613 support. pyright needs >=1.1.200. ruff handles alias syntax linting (such as flagging legacy Optional usage via the UP rule family) but does not perform semantic type inference — always run mypy or pyright for full validation.

 Step 2: Convert Implicit Assignments to PEP 613 Explicit Aliases